LPRowe/miscellaneous/waring-pyramidal-problem/README.md

 6. Find the x values that have a length 4 solution (X<sub>4</sub>) by combining two values from the group X<sub>2</sub>.
 Iterate over i from [0, |X<sub>2</sub>|] and j from [0, i] and break early when X<sub>2</sub>[i] + X<sub>2</sub>[j] > N.<br><br>

 7. Finally all that is left to find are the numbers that were missed by step 5 and belong to X<sub>4</sub> and the numbers that belong to X<sub>5</sub>.
-This is a small fraction of the total numbers, so it will be quickest to iterate over the x values that do not yet have a solution, and for each x value, iterate over all pi less than x to see if x - pi belongs to X<sub>3</sub> or X<sub>4</sub>.
+This is a small fraction of the total numbers, so it will be quickest to iterate over the x values that do not yet have a solution, and for each x value, iterate over all p<sub>i</sub> less than x to see if x - p<sub>i</sub> belongs to X<sub>3</sub> or X<sub>4</sub>.

 ### SOLVE_RANGE Details: